 CLICK HERE to get to view a webinar we arranged with Mohamedou and Elizabeth in the past as well as to the Study Guide we put together to facilitate classroom discussions about the film.

 OUR PANEL DISCUSSION featured Mohamedou Ould Slahi (the original Mauritanian) and PT member, Elizabeth Miller.
 It was moderated by Nicholas Perrotti.
 CLICK HERE to access the recording and by using passcode 6nnH#N8Z

 Our 2006 International Network for Peace Conference brought together peace partners from all over the globe.
 This 32 min video summary of the event relays which issues were discussed and the arc of actions September Eleventh Families for Peaceful Tomorrows’ members and international partners organizations envisioned going forward.

-Featuring a live panel on September 12 from 1:30 – 3pm EST with PT members Patricio Grehan and Kelly Campbell as well as Jo Berry (Building Bridges for Peace) , Robi Damelin (Parents Circle Families Forum), David Hartsough and Father Michael Lapsley (Institute for Healing of Memories).
+PANEL DISCUSSION: On September 12 we spoke to PT member Kelly Campbell as well as Jo Berry (Building Bridges for Peace) , Robi Damelin (Parents Circle Families Forum), David Hartsough and Father Michael Lapsley (Institute for Healing of Memories).
 CLICK HERE to access the recorded discussion and by using passcode .6e6h+tL

 The Report, Directed by Scott Z. Burns, starring Adam Driver and Annette Bening